ulissesf/qmassa/README.md

 ## How to install it

 The recommendation is to install qmassa using cargo.
-If you want to install the latest release on crates.io and using qmassa's lock file:
+If you want to install the latest release on crates.io using qmassa's lock file:

 ```shell
 cargo install --locked qmassa